LejhandG/python-mini-games/README.md

 A tool to manage and store your passwords securely.

 ### English-French Flash Cards
-A flash game to learn french words using Flash Card Game
+A flash card game to learn French words.

+### Email OTP Auth
+A GUI app that sends an email with a One-Time Password (OTP) and allows you to verify it within the app.

 ## Installation